izderadicka/audioserve/README.md

 - medium - (default 48 kbps opus with 12kHz cutoff)
 - high - (default 64 kbps opus with 20kHz cutoff)

-As already noted audioserve is intended primarily for audiobooks and believe me opus codec is excellent there even in quite low bitrates.
+As already noted audioserve is intended primarily for audiobooks and believe me opus codec is excellent choice there even in quite low bitrates.
 However if you want to change parameters of these three transcodings you can easily do so by providing yaml confing file to argument `--config`.
 Here is example of transcoding section in config file:

 ```yaml
 transcoding: